Evangelism

 Jeff Grant

-When a lot of Christians hear the word “evangelism,” they picture a man with a sign saying “the end is near” or shouting through a bullhorn that passersby are going to hell.
+When many Christians hear the word “evangelism,” they picture a man with a sign saying “The end is near!” or shouting through a bullhorn that passersby are going to hell.

-While those strategies probably aren’t helping, Jesus did command us to tell the world about Him.
+While those strategies probably aren’t helpful, Jesus did command His followers to tell the world about Him (Matthew 28).
 In light of that, I propose a different model based on the example of Philip from Acts 8:26-40.
-There’s tons to say, but I’ll stick to 3 main points, assuming first that we are allowing God to be #1 in our lives.

-• Be Near the Lost: In verse 29, God told Philip to “Go to that chariot and stay near it.”
+• Be Near to Non-Christians: In verse 29, God told Philip to “Go to that chariot and stay near it” (NIV).
 He didn’t say what to do next, but directed Philip’s attention to a person.
-If we are surrendered to God, our purpose on earth is to help people to know God.
-We can’t do that if we don’t connect with folks who don’t know Him already.
-It can actually be very easy!
-Just pursue the things you like to do (ex.
+If you are surrendered to God, your purpose on earth is to help people know God.
+You can’t do that if you don’t connect with people who don’t know Him already.
+It can be very easy.
+Pursue the things you like to do (ex.
 I like board games) and meet other people who like it too.
-You’d be surprised what doors to spiritual conversation open up!
+You’d be surprised what doors to spiritual conversation open!

-• Start Where They Are: There are occasions where your non-Christian friends will ask questions that open the conversation themselves, but there are always situations they’re going through that the gospel speaks into (I don’t mean rules, I mean how the grace offered by Jesus answers each problem in our life).
-Philip saw the man puzzling over a confusing Bible passage and simply asked, “do you understand what you’re reading?”
-If we want to help people in their journey toward the cross, we need to first discover where they are, then walk with them from that spot.
-A great tool in teaching us this process is called CoJourners.
+• Start Where They Are: There are occasions when your non-Christian friends will ask questions that open the conversation themselves, but there are always situations they’re going through that the gospel speaks into.
+(The grace offered by Jesus has answers to every problem in life.)
+Philip saw the man in the chariot puzzling over a confusing Scripture passage and asked, “Do you understand what you’re reading?”
+To help people in their journey toward Jesus, you need to first discover where they are, then walk with them from that spot.
+Check out Cru’s CoJourners content for help doing this.

-• Tell the Good News Clearly: I think most of us agree that telling people they’re going to hell through a bullhorn is not the best way to communicate the “good news.”
-But, if we default to silence because we don’t know the right way to share, the bullhorn message is all people will know.
-There are lots of good, biblical ways to do it, and it doesn’t require that you have the whole book memorized.
+• Tell the Good News Clearly: I think most agree that telling people they’re going to hell through a bullhorn is not the best way to communicate the “good news.”
+But staying silent because you don’t know the right way to share the gospel means the bullhorn message is all people will know.
+There are many good, biblical ways to talk about your faith, and they don’t require that you have the whole Bible memorized.
 Here are two of my favorites:

 Possible Objection

-When I break out one of those illustrations, it’s usually at a point in the conversation when the person has voiced some interest in knowing God.
-Perhaps because I’ve asked them something like, “religion aside, how interested are you in knowing God on a scale of 1 to 10?”
-Most people rate it pretty high, so I then say, “there’s actually a lot of misunderstandings about what the Bible actually says about how you can know God.
+When I use one of those illustrations, it’s usually at a point in the conversation when the person has voiced some interest in knowing God.
+Perhaps because I’ve asked them something like, “How interested are you in knowing God on a scale of 1 to 10?”
+Most people rate it pretty high.
+So then I say, “There’s a lot of misunderstanding about what the Bible says about how you can know God.
 Would you like to know what it actually says?”

-Not everybody wants to dive into the Bible like that, even when they’re interested in God.
-That is why Jesus told us to be His “witnesses.”
+Not everybody wants to get into the Bible right away, even when they’re interested in God.
+That is why Jesus told His followers to be His “witnesses.”
 People don’t connect with facts, they connect with people.
-So take the facts, and apply them to a time in your life that they played out.
-When they say they’re interested in knowing God, you can say, “can I tell you about how I came to know God?”
+So take the facts and apply them to a time in your life that they played out.
+When they say they’re interested in knowing God, you can say, “Can I tell you about how I came to know God?”

-Nobody wants to argue with a story, and they will see it as a chance to get to know you better.
+It’s hard to argue with a personal story, and they will see it as a chance to get to know you better.
 It also gives them a framework to see God working in their own life.

-Bullhorn yelling may not be the most effective way to tell people about Jesus, but they do have a few things right: urgency and responsibility.
+Yelling through a bullhorn may not be the most effective way to tell people about Jesus, but those who do this do have a few things right: urgency and responsibility.
 God is on the move, doing what has been most important to Him throughout all of history (rescuing His people).
-He can do it without us, but He has chosen to invite us into this awesome adventure.
-Let’s not miss out any more.
+He can do it without you, but He has chosen to invite you into this awesome adventure.

 ©1994-2024 Cru.
 All Rights Reserved.